Jacobfrazier12/stackoverflow/README.md

 # Results at a glance
 - The most popular Language year-over-year is JavaScript.

-- The most popular database software year-over-year is MySQL
+- The most popular database software year-over-year is MySQL.

 - The country with the most respondents year-over-year is the United States.

 - Majority of respondents are male.

-- Majority of respondents use Windows or various forms of Linux, including Windows Subsystems for Linux(WSL)
+- Majority of respondents use Windows or various forms of Linux, including Windows Subsystems for Linux(WSL), for their work.